How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 The Plant-Based Alternative

 This plant-based top sheet is made from sustainably sourced materials that are processed without chlorine bleach, leaving no harsh chemical residues.
-The result is a hypoallergenic surface that's been independently tested and awarded Dermatest Excellent certification, confirming its minimal irritation potential even for sensitive skin.
+The result is a hypoallergenic surface that's been independently tested and awarded the Dermatest Certification of Excellence, confirming it is safe and gentle even on sensitive skin.

 How to Choose Based on Your Life Stage